MrThearMan/CI/README.md

 #### `poetry-version`

-Configure the poetry version used in the CI.
+Configure the poetry version used in the pipeline.

 Default configuration: